Literacy Changes Lives

 Supporters like you fequently tell us, "I wish I could do more."
 The good news is, there's an easy way to do more.

 Make a gift in honor or in memory of someone.
-CLICK HERE for a tribute donation form.
+CLICK HERE for a tribute donation form to download.

 It is very easy to make a Legacy Gift.
 Just get in touch with your lawyer or estate planner and let them know you would like to include Literacy Volunteers-Androscoggin in your will.
 You can choose an amount, or decide to leave a percentage of your estate.